 It’s not two categories.
 Two categories is a myth, a childish encapsulation of a false reality.
 Instead, it’s a thousand nuanced layers.
 It’s complicated, whether we like it or not.

-Maybe, however, this is an approach we should all take.
+Maybe this is an approach we should all take.
 Regardless of how we do it or the amount of time it takes, we all need to get beyond the ignorant duality of a culture and a corporate media that attempts to limit our brains to being low-level storage devices, not processing chips.

 Do Yourself a Favor

-Gooey Rabinski is a technical writer and instructional designer who has contributed dozens of feature articles to magazines such as High Times, SKUNK, Heads, Weed World, Cannabis Health Journal, Green Thumb, and Treating Yourself.
-He is the author of Understanding Medical Marijuana, available on Amazon Kindle and an active freelance writer.
+Gooey Rabinski is a technical writer, photographer, and compliance documentation specialist for cannabis businesses who has contributed feature articles to magazines and media outlets such as High Times, CannaBiz Journal, MERRY JANE, Emerald Magazine, Grow Magazine, Herb.co, The Kind, Skunk, Cannabis Culture, Whaxy, Heads, Weed World, Green Flower Media, Cannabis Health Journal, Green Thumb, and Treating Yourself.